Most Effective Acupressure Points for Toothache

 SJ5 – San Jiao 5 Point

-Acupressure Points Feet and Legs for Toothache
+Acupressure Points Feet and Legs for a Toothache

 ST44 – Stomach 44 Point